jimmykallhagen/Nordix/non-purpose-operating-system.md

 > **"People said I should accept the world.
 Bullshit!
 I don't accept the world."**<br>
 > _Richard Stallman_

-> _My own interpretation of the GPL is that it is not as an ideology but as a tool to honor and protect the work that has been done - Thank you Stallman for what you have given us all
+> _My own interpretation of the GPL is that it is not as an ideology but as a tool to honor and protect the work that has been done - Thank you Stallman for what you have given us all_
-> Jimmy Källhagen_

 ## Nordix - Illustration of when GNU shared its power and Linux was born
 ![Nordix-GNU-shared-its-power-and-Linux-was-born](https://github.com/jimmykallhagen/nordix-fanart/blob/main/GNU-Linux/Nordix-GNU-shared-its-power-and-Linux-was-born-4k.png)